About Brighton Consort

 History of Brighton Consort

-Brighton Consort was founded by Daphne Elston in 1971 and for many years has been well known for its
+Brighton Consort was founded by Daphne Elston in 1971 (50 years ago in 2021!) and for many years has been well known for its

 ambitious exploration of the rich repertoire of renaissance and early baroque music from Europe and the